Residential Facilities Policies

 - Residents are not permitted to prop open fire exit doors.
 Residents must report a propped fire exit door to HRL staff (including resident assistants and desk assistants or Public Safety).

 Sports activity or any other type of physical activity that causes disruption in the residential facilities is prohibited.
 Activities include, but are not limited to, skateboarding, inline skating, bike riding, hoverboard usage, water gun usage, ball and Frisbee tossing, boxing, or wrestling.
 This list is not exhaustive.

 Mail and Package Delivery

-Each resident is assigned a mailbox in the residence hall and will be issued a combination when checking in.
+Each resident is assigned a mailbox in the residence hall.
+All residents will be issued a combination when the resident checks in.
 Mail is sorted and placed in the mailboxes five days (5) per week, excluding holidays and weekends.
 Each building will establish times for residents to pick up any large packages or registered mail.
 Mail sorting and package hours are subject to change.

 The official mailing address on campus for a resident is the mailbox which they are assigned.
 All mail from the United States Postal Service and official University communications via mail will be placed in the resident's assigned box.
 A sample address is provided below.

 Student Room #